parsaeisa/Notes/DevOps/docker.md

 docker images
 ```

-to get running containers :
+to get running containers (and seeing their IDs):
 ```bash
 docker ps
 ```